 Sydney Airport recognises that some passengers may require special assistance when travelling through the airport.

-We have recently introduced dedicated ’Special Assistance Lanes’ at our international and domestic terminals (T1 and T2).
-Special assistance lane aviation security officers are trained to assist you and help make the security screening process smoother.
+There are dedicated special assistance lanes at our international and domestic terminals (T1 and T2), staffed by security officers specifically trained to assist you and help make the security screening process smoother.

 Visit our Special assistance page for information to help passengers requiring assistance to get through security screening as easily as possible.